gvwilson/sensibleadventures/bookster/bookster.md

 "Another…?  *Ye mashe aue*, we're berthing?"
 At Erileine's nod the bookster tried once more to sit up.
-Erileine rushed forward to help him, but the bookster fell back again before he could.
+Erileine rushed forward to help him, but the bookster fell back again before she could.

 "Go," Razi said, reaching for the leather belt and sword-hilted bottle that someone had carefully stowed under the table beside his bed.